ALS victim's last request: 'I want to have LeBron James come and visit me'

 Barnard said he’s not losing hope, though, no matter how it works out.
 He said if James cannot meet with him, he might try to contact Hillary Clinton, the former U.S. secretary of state and Democratic presidential nominee who recently lost her bid for the White House.

 He said he hopes his service to the country will play in his favor.
-He served in the Army for three years, then severed as a U.S. diplomat under President Richard Nixon.
+He served in the Army for three years, then served as a U.S. diplomat under President Richard Nixon.
 At the age of 22, he was one of the youngest to get such a position, Barnard said.

 "If you tell her everything, she just might just come,” Barnard said.